Real Housewives of Salt Lake City’s Jennifer Shah Arrested for Fraud

-The Real Housewives of Salt Lake City star Jennifer Shah was arrested Tuesday on wire-fraud conspiracy and money-laundering conspiracy charges, the Manhattan U.S. Attorney’s Office announced.
-Shah’s assistant, Stuart Smith, was also arrested; they are expected to appear before a judge in Utah federal court later today.
+The Real Housewives of Salt Lake City star Jennifer Shah was arrested Tuesday on charges of wire-fraud conspiracy and money-laundering conspiracy for her role in an alleged “telemarketing scheme,” the Manhattan U.S. Attorney’s Office announced.
+Shah’s assistant, Stuart Smith, was also arrested in the alleged scam.

+A federal judge in Utah agreed Tuesday afternoon to release the pair with certain restrictions: They can’t speak to each other, nor can they “engage in telemarketing.”
+Another court appearance is expected on Wednesday in Manhattan, where the case is being prosecuted.

 Shah and Smith then participated in a “coordinated effort to traffic” lists of potential victims, referred to as “leads” in the indictment.
 They allegedly did this knowing that these people would be scammed by others involved in the telemarketing scheme.